Soypete/WebServices-in-3-weeks/reliable-webservice-go/README.md

 #### Bonus exercise: Add Pprof

-Add pprof to your service to see how it uses memory when handling api calls.
+Add pprof to your service to see how it uses memory when handling API calls.
 Run pprof and see what insights are available to you.

 First add the pprof driver to your app.